rduplain/memo/startups-for-people-with-problems.md

 No, you haven't.
 Raising money is not the end goal.

 There's such a thing as too much money.
-Follow-on rounds are going to depend on a business which increases in value.
+Follow-on rounds are going to depend on a business that increases in value.
 Generally, this means revenue.
 Not just revenue, but [**multiples** of revenue growth][t2d3].
 While getting _any_ investment is your immediate concern, think about the down-round scenario--the case where shares are purchased at a value lower than the previous round--and